 The Department of Biology introduces graduate students to diverse fields of biological science, and provides them with expert guidance to excel in research.
 The department is also invested in training students to become effective science communicators and pedagogical instructors.

-Some of our graduates will become academics, whereas others will find careers in government, private industry, public policy, or elsewhere (follow this link to see where recent graduates are now).
-Your ability to communicate both ideas and research results clearly and convincingly is key to your success no matter what career you enter.
+Some of our graduates become academics, whereas others find careers in government, private industry, public policy, or elsewhere (see where recent graduates are now).
+The ability to communicate ideas and research results clearly and convincingly is key to success in any career.

 Potential applicants are urged to identify and contact potential research mentors directly before applying.
-Please refer to descriptions of faculty research interests or research areas to learn more about the work that is going on.
+Please refer to the current research page and the list of faculty interested in accepting students for the fall of 2022.
 Not all laboratories will have open positions available for a new graduate student in a given year.